tylernfornes/SELinux-Benchmark-Scripts/README.md

 Example:

 python executioner.py 10 - runs execl statement as many times as possible for ten seconds

+### ochomaster.py
+Control script for theocho.sh.
+Grabs the html from a given website and performs the replacement of a given word with another.
+Word analytics are then performed to determine how many times replaced word exists in file (theocho.sh).
+This is performed in a series of 8 identical instances of theocho.sh running concurrently.
+Ochomaster.py determines how many times this can occur in a specified amount of time.

+Takes four arguments:

+1. Number of seconds to set timer
+2. Website to curl
+3. Word to search and replace
+4. Word to replace searched word

+Example:

+python ochomaster.py 10 http://gentoocloud.com cloud smog - Curls http://gentoocloud.com, replaced all instances of "cloud" with "smog" and runs for 10 seconds